maucarrui/thesis-algorithms/README.md

 $ mvn compile
 ```

-To run the unit tests run the following:
+To run the unit tests execute the following:

 ```
 $ mvn test